-In this 45-storey skyscraper, a flagship of the wider Elephant and Castle regeneration project, we teamed up with Rogers Stirk Harbour + Partners and developers Mace to create an icon and one of the tallest residential blocks of its kind in the capital, in the place of a disused hotel.
+In this 45-storey skyscraper, a flagship of the wider Elephant and Castle regeneration project, we teamed up with Axis Architects, Rogers Stirk Harbour + Partners and developers Mace to create an icon.
+Replacing a disused hotel, it is now one of the tallest residential blocks of its kind in the capital.

 The balconies extend over 4 m from the perimeter floor plates, propped by corner cables which provide the necessary damping against induced vibration.
 These cables then extend to the top of the tower supported by the ‘crown’, again providing a visual link between the architectural language of the development and the structural systems.